maxgronlund/shorten_url/README.md

 # Creating a Service for Shortening URLs
 A quick implementation of the [Wise Home Assignment](https://gist.github.com/aamikkelsenWH/0adb191e365f9e0ed3540e660a1d706d)
 <br>
-I did a quick search on [hex.pm](https://hex.pm/packages?search=server&sort=recent_downloads) and read up on some of the options.
+I did a quick search on [hex.pm](https://hex.pm/packages?search=server&sort=recent_downloads) for servers and read up on some of the options.

 ### Implementation Considerations:
 - **1. DIY Server based on Cowboy**